hellerve/ptolemy/README.md

 thought of him every now and then, but I didn’t know about this last relic he gave to his followers—I don’t think he’d like that term very much, but I think it’s appropriate.
 Anyway, I devoured it.
 It’s pretty great.

+* *He sacado mi esperanza a lucir* by **Hans-Eckardt Wenzel** (2014)

+A beautiful book of poems by one of my favorite German musicians.
+I picked it up when I saw him live—books are great memorabilia.
+The poems are great in their own right, but it’s even better if you want to learn Spanish from German or the other way around, because it’s also quite wordy poetry.